zSpaceSheikh/PlinkoBurger/PlinkoBurgerGame/README.md

 ## A Trash Game Idea:

-For the next project, we will be pushing it a bit farther with more thorough development and fabrication.

-My project idea is for a trash machine plinko game where players can remove physical pegs and replace them with tricked out ones that help move the falling items around to sort them.
+The idea is for a trash machine plinko game, where players can remove physical pegs and replace them with tricked out ones that help move the falling items around to sort them.
 The initial concept for this involves 3 bins, one for trash, one for compost and one for recycling.

 The goal of the game is to correctly sort the most materials before the time runs out, and players will recieve tickets for how well they accomplish this.